GNOME/pango/docs/pango_markup.md

   or 'subscript'.
 Available since 1.50.

 font_scale:
 : Font size change.
-The possible values are 'superscript' or 'subscript'.
+The possible values are 'superscript', 'subscript' or 'small-caps'.
   This is similar to the font_size values 'smaller' or 'larger', but uses font metrics to find the new size.
 Available since 1.50.

 strikethrough
 : 'true' or 'false' whether to strike through the text.